Causes and Treatment for a Swollen Uvula (With Pictures)

-- Gargling of lukewarm saline water will help reduce the swelling.
-Add 1 tsp of salt to 1 quart of lukewarm water and gargle several times a day.
+- Gargling of lukewarm saline water will help reduce swelling.
+Add 1 tsp of salt to 1 quart of lukewarm water, and gargle several times a day.

-- Chewing ice chips can also help in relieving the swelling and irritation.
+- Chewing ice chips can help relieve swelling and irritation.

-- Increasing fluid intake or drinking 10 to 12 glasses of water a day will hydrate and help reduce the swelling.
+- Increasing fluid intake, or drinking 10-12 glasses of water a day, will hydrate and help reduce swelling.